kaniagalih/machine_translation/README.md

 # Javanese to Indonesian Machine Translation

-This project implements a machine translation model that translates text from Javanese to Indonesian using Long Short-Term Memory (LSTM) networks with an attention mechanism.
+This project implements a machine translation model that translates text from Javanese to Indonesian using Bidirectional Long Short-Term Memory (Bi-LSTM) networks with an attention mechanism.
 The model is designed to handle the unique linguistic features of both languages, providing accurate translations.

 ## Installation